ngageoint/mage-server/docs/domain.md

 ## Core Terms

+### User
+A user is a human that interacts with the Mage application to support or accomplish a business goal.

 ### Feature
 A feature represents a physical object or occurrence that has spatial and/or temporal attributes.
 A spatial attribute is the geographic location and shape of a feature and includes single points, (e.g. latitude and longitude), and geographic geometry structures such as lines and polygon shapes.
 A temporal attribute could be a single instantaneous timestamp (e.g., 1 January 2020 at 10:35:40.555 AM) or a temporal duration (e.g., 2020-01-01 through 2020-01-31).
 See **feature** from https://www.ogc.org/ogc/glossary/f.